facelessuser/pymdown-extensions/docs/extensions/superfences.md

 ```
 ````

 For JavaScript libraries, a class of `linenums` is written to the block.
 This may or may not be leveraged by your chosen highlighter.
-It is uncertain at this time whether line number support will for JavaScript highlighters will be enhanced beyond this.
+It is uncertain at this time whether line number support for JavaScript highlighters will be enhanced beyond this.

 ## Highlighting Lines